 What you'll see

 The print accounting software works on a currency basis.
-Every student has been given a starting balance of $40.00 for the Spring semester.
+Every student has been given a starting balance of $40.00 for the semester.
 Prints that are double-sided will be charged at $.04 per side.
 Prints that are single-sided will be charged at $.05 per side.
 All public MFPs default to double-sided printing.

 When you release a print or photocopy job, your balance will decrease for each side printed.